ECFMP/flow/docs/FM Types.md

 >ADES: EGLL
 >Waypoints: NOGRO, ABNED

-This measure would limit transfer of traffic from Amsterdam to London to be 15NM in trail if it is going to Heathrow via NOGRO and ABNED (which should be all traffic).
+This measure would limit transfer of traffic from Amsterdam to London to be 15NM in trail if it is going to Heathrow via NOGRO and ABNED.
 If 1 aircraft is going to NOGRO and the other to ABNED, they still must be 15NM behind each other at transfer.

 #### Example MIT 2
 >Issued by: EGTT